Switch energy supplier

 Tell your supplier you have a two rate meter and ask them to check the price and tariff you’ve seen online.

-Decide what tariff you want
+Decide what kind of tariff you want

-Even if your options aren’t limited, it’s worth looking at different tariffs to find one that meets your needs.
+It’s worth looking at different tariffs to find one that meets your needs.
 Think about what’s important to you, for example:

 - a flexible tariff that you can get out of at any time